-Sambruk – Municipalities for Joint Development of e-Services – was the Swedish national partner for GOW 2016.
-Sambruk first joined the campaign in 2014, but actively participated in previous year’s GOW campaigns (’11, ’12 and ’13).
+Föreningen Sambruk – Municipalities for Joint Development of e-Services – is the Swedish national partner for the fourth time for GOW 2017.

-in 2016, Sambruk involved public libraries, NGO’s, private enterprises, study associations, and a wide network of several National Government Agencys’ local Service Centres, as well as sponsors such as Swedish Internet Society, IIS.
-Since Sambruk is not an association of telecentres (we organize Local and Regional Authorities), they involved other e-inclusion partners and stakeholders, mainly public libraries and other Municipal offices.
+Sambruk will involve public libraries, NGO’s, private enterprises, study associations, and a wide network of National Agencies’ local Service Centres, as well as sponsors such as Swedish Internet Society, IIS.
+Since Sambruk is not an association of telecentres, but Local and Regional Authorities, they will involve other e-inclusion partners and stakeholders, mainly public libraries and other Municipal offices, around 150 total.